At Hwange Horseback Safaris, we believe in getting our hooves dirty, and helping with conservation in the incredible local ecosystem.

 Horseback patrols through the bush promote presence over vast areas.

 Uses Painted Dog Conservation as an educational center for HHS volunteers

-Inform local darting experts when snares are spotted on large animals.
+Inform and assist local darting experts when snares are spotted on animals.

 Impacts of our efforts